 Individuals are ultimately responsible to know their own ongoing continuing education requirements, take the required training, maintain ongoing proof of completion and submit to appropriate accreditation body to maintain their license or certification.

 However, many organizations due to their own legal exposure, competitive advantage or as an employee benefit invest in the tools, business processes and even funding to support and manage the professional continuing education of their employees.
 This includes the continuing education the company provides (with internal or external resources) and ALSO the content employees earn independently outside of their corporate learning ecosystem.

 LMS Features Needed for Professional Continuing Education

-To manage your employees continuing education requirements, your LMS needs to have all the capabilities to manage your employees compliance training outlined above and the following complimentary feature set:
+To manage your employees continuing education requirements, your LMS needs to have all the capabilities to manage your employees’ compliance training, outlined above, and the following complementary feature set:

 - Define your own credit types (CLE, CME, CE, CEU, other)